visualbis/VV-Docs/docs/user-guide/home-page/user-dashboard.md

 sidebar_label: User Dashboard
 ---

-import useBaseUrl from "@docusaurus/useBaseUrl"; import Link from '@docusaurus/Link'; import Zoom from "react-medium-image-zoom"; import "react-medium-image-zoom/dist/styles.css";
+import useBaseUrl from "@docusaurus/useBaseUrl";
+import Link from '@docusaurus/Link';
+import Zoom from "react-medium-image-zoom";
+import "react-medium-image-zoom/dist/styles.css";

-The dashboards created and managed by BI Hub admin is available to the authorized users/groups.
+The dashboards created and managed by BI Hub admin are available to the authorized users/groups.

-You can view the User Dashboards as tabs if admin has given access to you on these dashboards.
+You can view the User Dashboards as tabs if the admin has given access to you on these dashboards.

   <div class="center">
     <Zoom>